Grants for Good

 • Work that is the primary responsibility of statutory bodies

-If your work falls into one of these areas, you are still welcome to apply for this small charity funding if you feel your project strongly aligns with our priorities and has the potential for broader, lasting impact.
+If your work falls into one of these areas, you should only apply if you feel your project very strongly aligns with our priorities and has the potential for broader, lasting impact.
+We strongly recommend reading our bid writing tips article for further advice before applying.
 Every application is reviewed with care.

 How can I increase my chances of being shortlisted?